Credit Card – Best Credit Cards

 - Lack of credit inquiries.
 All inquiries stay on your credit report for two years.
 Lenders perceive numerous inquiries a poor risk.

 - Lack of available or unused credit.
 They advise you to get rid of cards you don’t use.
-I learned this earlier this year and I have a couple of cards I’ve had for a very long time and seldom use, but I didn’t want to cancel them.
+I learned this earlier this year, and I have a couple of cards I’ve had for a very long time and seldomed used, but I didn’t want to cancel them.
 So I charged something on both of them and will do that a couple of times a year.
-I did close two other accounts as it is looks better on my credit for me to close an account I am not using than the company canceling my credit card.
+I did close two other accounts, as it is looks better on my credit for me to close an account.

 I use Quicken to track my finances and when I buy something even on credit I put it in the Quicken program as a current purchase.
-Then, when the bill arrives, I pay the bill in full, erase the credit card amounts in Quicken and it doesn't change my bottom line.
-That way I always know how much money I have to work with, and I always pay all credit cards off when the bill arrives.
+Then, when the bill arrives, I pay the bill in full, and it doesn't change my bottom line.
+That way I always know how much money I have to work with.
 We live on a budget, so this helps me always be aware of the bottom line.
-I found that I am more aware of what goes out during the month by using this little trick.

 Each person has their own way of handling their budget, but the most important thing is to have a budget and some long term goals.
 If you have a lot of credit card debt, make a plan to get it paid down.
 You will sleep better at night!